japanj/pugs-detection/README.md

 For the full details of model prediction output, please visit [results folder](/results/).

+## Reproducibility

+For detailed, step-by-step instructions to reproduce the results and environment, see [reproducibility.md](reproducibility.md).

 ## License
-It can be separated into three sections:
+The license information is divided into three sections:
 1. This repository is released under [MIT License](/LICENSE).
 2. The data used in this project is under various licenses.
 Please visit [Data license section](/data/README.md#data-license) to see more detail about license of data used in this project.
 3. The model weights, prediction output, and all figures are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode.en).

 ## Contact
-If there is any further questions or issues related to work, please feel free to open an issues in GitHub or contact m.p.likitpanjamanon@student.utwente.nl
+For questions or issues, please open an issue on GitHub or contact m.p.likitpanjamanon@student.utwente.nl